We bundle ourselves up in winter coats, turn on the fireplaces in our homes – but what about our vehicles?

 Besides being vital for you and your passengers’ safety on the road, winter tires can actually help you save money on your car insurance!

 With Desjardins Insurance, you can save 5% off of your car insurance premium, simply for equipping your vehicle with four winter tires.
-Simply complete the auto insurance quote form, or call one of our licensed professionals, to see how you can save.
+Get a car insurance quote to see how much you can save.

 7. You Should Replace Them Regularly